 top of page

-Associate Counsellor / Psychotherapist
+Associate Counsellor / Psychotherapist – Narcissistic Abuse, Coercive Control & Relational Trauma

 Location: Remote (UK-based)

-Hours: Minimum 6 hours per week
+Minimum availability: 6 hours per week

 About The Echo Society

-• Workshops and outreach to build resilience and community
+• Workshops and community outreach

-• Advocacy and awareness‑raising to illuminate hidden forms of domestic violence
+• Advocacy and awareness‑raising to illuminate hidden forms of narcissistic abuse, coercive control and relational trauma

 Our Values